Go to content

 • Associated entity

-A corporation or other entity that operates solely for the benefit of a party that is registered for state elections or a member of the NSW Parliament.
-Associated entities must be registered with the NSW Electoral Commission, and their political donations and electoral expenditure are regulated under the Electoral Funding Act.
+A corporation or other entity that operates solely for the benefit of a party that is registered for state elections, a member of the NSW Parliament, or Councillor or Mayor of a local council.
+Associated entities must be registered with the NSW Electoral Commission and their political donations and electoral expenditure are regulated under the Electoral Funding Act.

 • Australian Electoral Commission (AEC)

-The AEC conducts federal elections and in partnership with the Electoral Commissioner, maintains the electoral roll for state and local government elections.
+The Australian Electoral Commission conducts federal elections and, in partnership with the NSW Electoral Commission, maintains the electoral roll for state and local government elections (residential roll).

 • Authorised roll